Fazal Din

 Naik Fazal Din (1 July 1921 – 2 March 1945) was an Indian recipient of the Victoria Cross award, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

-He was born in 1921 to a Punjabi Muslim Gurjar agricultural family in Village Hussianpur of Hoshiarpur District of Punjab Province (British India).
+He was born in 1921 to a Punjabi agricultural family of Muslim Gujjars in Village Hussianpur of Hoshiarpur District of Punjab Province (British India).
 Fazal Din, having only passed Middle School, was inspired to join the British Indian Army by the outbreak of the World War.
 He was recruited as a rifleman and became a section gunner in the 10th Baluch Regiment, before rising to the rank of Naik - equivalent to a British Army corporal.